dotnet/sdk/documentation/general/torn-sdk.md

 This will be moved to an issue when this PR is opened against dotnet/sdk proper:

 - [ ]: Flow the Micosoft.Net.Compilers.Toolset.Framework package to the .NET SDK
-- [ ]: Create a new package Micosoft.NETSdk.Compiler.Roslyn in .NET SDK.
+- [ ]: Create a new package Micosoft.Microsoft.Net.Sdk.Compilers.Toolset in .NET SDK.
   - [ ]: The contents of this package will include the contents of the `tasks\net472` folder in the Microsoft.Net.Compilers.Toolset.Framework package.
 This subset is all that is needed and makes the package not usable via `<PackageReference>`.
 The latter reduces the incentive for customers to use it directly.
   - [ ]: The contents will include a README.md stating the package is **not** supported for direct user consumption.
   - [ ]: The package will follow the versioning scheme of the .NET SDK.
   - [ ]: The package will be unlisted (ideal but not a hard requirement)
 - [ ]: Change the Sdk.targets file to have copies of the following three `<UsingTasks>` from [Microsoft.Common.tasks][microsoft-common-tasks].
 Having a copy in Sdk.targets means that resetting `$(RoslynTargetsPath)` during build will change the chosen compiler.
 - [ ]: When the .NET SDK detects a torn state
-  - [ ]: Use a `<PackageDownload>` to acquire the Microsoft.NETSdk.Compiler.Roslyn package
+  - [ ]: Use a `<PackageDownload>` to acquire the Microsoft.Net.Sdk.Compilers.Toolset package
   - [ ]: Change `$(RoslynTargetsPath)` to point into the package contents